-When equipped with the grass bag (optional for HRS models), your mower can be used to pick up fallen leaves for disposal.
+With the grass bag installed, your mower can be used to pick up fallen leaves for disposal.
 If using the mower to bag large amounts of fallen leaves, and not for mowing, set the cutting height adjustment levers so the front of the mower deck is one or two settings higher than the rear.